gnosisguild/gnosis-guild-app/packages/gnosis-guild-app/README.md

 #### Server

-The server is an express app, uses NFT storage to store the guild metadata, and Ceramic in order to fetch the created guild CSV.
+The server is an Express app, uses [NFTStorage](https://nft.storage/) to store the guild metadata, and [Ceramic](ceramic.network) in order to fetch the created guild CSV.
 The Ceramic document is a mapping of guild id to csv cid, and is created in the [contributor-list-job](./packages/contributor-list-job/README.md).
 More information can be found there.

 #### React App